MayorGnarwhal/StickyBillboard/README.md

   - `PlayerToHideFrom` (default = `nil`)
   - `ResetOnSpawn` (default = `false)`
   - `ZIndexBehavior` (default = `Sibling`)
+- The size of the StickyBillboard Container cannot be changed
-- If given BillboardGui is sized with Scale, `Options.OffScreenSize` must be defined
+- If template BillboardGui is sized with Scale, `Options.OffScreenSize` must be defined
 - Billboards with a non-zero `SizeOffset` will clamp off screen based on the adornee position, not where the StickyBillboard renders on the screen.
 For most use cases, it is recommended to use the `AnchorPoint` option instead

 ## Installation